timoxley/npm-fresh/README.md

 since npm-fresh was started will need to be downloaded.

 ```
+# After starting npmfresh, open a new terminal tab.
 > npmfresh --verbose
 following from 594308
 saving current cache-min: 60